 Although the Shining Path has announced a new strategy for seizing power in anticipation of the 2021 Bicentennial, it is very unlikely that it manages to do so as it does not have the military or economic strength to do so.

-The Shining Path no longer represents a serious threat for the Peruvian State and there are strong indicators of its steady weakening over the years.
-However, its alliance with drug traffickers, control of strategic territories in the VRAEM and the resilience that they have demonstrated after years of military operation against them show that putting an end to this organization will not be an easy, nor quick task for state security forces.
+The Shining Path has steadily weakened over the years.
+But its alliances with drug traffickers, control of strategic territories in the VRAEM and the resilience to years of military operations show that putting an end to this organization will not be an easy task for state security forces.